 2. Use an environmentally friendly rubbish clearance company

 A great way to recycle furniture is by using an environmentally friendly rubbish clearance company.
-EnviroWaste is a removal and rubbish clearance company that focuses on environmentally friendly solutions for waste disposal, diverting 92% of waste from landfill.
-By choosing a removal company which takes social and environmental concerns seriously, you can be confident that your old furniture has been properly recycled and has a positive impact on the environment.
+EnviroWaste is a removal and rubbish clearance company that focuses on environmentally friendly solutions for waste disposal, diverting 92% of waste from landfills.
+By choosing a removal company that takes social and environmental concerns seriously, you can be confident that your old furniture has been properly recycled and has a positive impact on the environment.

 3. Donate furniture through the Furniture Re-use Network

 The Furniture Re-use Network allows you to get rid of your unwanted furniture and make a positive impact on the environment.
-They have some brilliant initiatives to reuse old furniture and keep it from landfill, by giving it to people in need.
-They allow people to both find and get rid of unwanted furniture and work with over 200 reuse charities.
+They have some brilliant initiatives to reuse old furniture and keep it from landfill by giving it to people in need.
+They allow people to find and get rid of unwanted furniture and work with over 200 reuse charities.

-4. Recycle old furniture by giving it away.
+4. Recycle old furniture by giving it away

-Freecycle has nearly 6,000 local groups, so there should be one near you, where you can list your old furniture to allow someone local to pick it up and reuse it, saving it from landfill.
-There are other sites where you can list unwanted furniture, like gumtree, which also allow you to list locally, so even petrol use is reduced.
+Freecycle has nearly 6,000 local groups, so there should be one near you where you can list your old furniture to allow someone local to pick it up and reuse it, saving it from landfill.
+There are other sites where you can list unwanted furniture, like gumtree, which also allows you to list locally, so even petrol use is reduced.

 6. Upcycle old furniture

 If you’re a dab hand at DIY, upcycling furniture is the perfect way to recycle old furniture.
 Check out sites like Pinterest for informative tutorials and how-to guides, which allow you to turn your unwanted furniture into beautiful, quirky upcycled pieces.

-- Sell Any Furniture That Is In Good Enough Condition.
+8. Sell Any Furniture That Is In Good Enough Condition.

-Instead of simply throwing away your old furniture, why not try and sell in on as second hand.
+Instead of simply throwing away your old furniture, why not try and sell in on a second hand.
 There are many easy ways to advertise your products for free nowadays, including Facebook groups, free ad sites, shop windows etc.

-Due to regulations, you must make sure that your old furniture as an up to date fire safety label otherwise the furniture can’t be re-sold.
+Due to regulations, you must make sure that your old furniture as an up to date fire safety label; otherwise, the furniture can’t be re-sold.

-- Try to Trade in Your Old Furniture
+9. Try to Trade in Your Old Furniture

 Some shop companies will trade in your old furniture in the same way that you trade in a car and receive a discount on a new purchase.
 If you’ve seen the new furniture you’d like to buy, why not approach the dealer and see if they’d be willing to offer a reduction on the overall price if you were to give them your old sofas.